AlexaCRM/alexacrm.github.io/wpcrm/multilingual.md

 **Dynamics 365 Integration** provides limited support for multiple languages in Dynamics 365 and Dynamics CRM.
 Display forms and views in different CRM languages.

+The plugin allows to specify a custom language to render forms and views in.
+To render a form or a view in a certain language, [Dynamics 365 Language Pack](https://technet.microsoft.com/en-us/library/hh699736.aspx) must be installed and the language must be [enabled](https://technet.microsoft.com/en-us/library/dn832148.aspx).

 ## In Twig

-The plugin allows to specify a custom language to render forms and views in.
-To render the form of view in a certain language, [Dynamics 365 Language Pack](https://technet.microsoft.com/en-us/library/hh699736.aspx) must be installed and the language must be [enabled](https://technet.microsoft.com/en-us/library/dn832148.aspx).

 ### Forms